Themed Lesson: Fireworks

 • Flourish with Fireworks, by Oliver Knussen: What words would you use to describe this music?
 Would you use some of the same words to describe fireworks that you watch?

-• Feux D’artifice, by Igor Stravinsky: "Feux D'artifice" is how you say "Fireworks" in French.
+• Feux D’artifice, by Igor Stravinsky: "Feux D'artifice" [fuh dahr-tee-feess] is how you say "Fireworks" in French.
 Notice that Debussy wrote a piece with the same name.
 How are the pieces the same?
 How are they different?

 • Music for Royal Fireworks, by G.F.
 Handel: G.F.
 Handel wrote a whole suite, or set of pieces, called Music for Royal Fireworks.
 Here is just one part–the minuet–along with some video footage of a fireworks display.
 Did you have a favorite part of the music?
 Did you have a favorite firework?

-• Fireworks, by Nicholas Hopper: Would you describe fireworks as explosive and exciting?
+• Fireworks, by Nicholas Hooper: Would you describe fireworks as explosive and exciting?
 Would you use those same words to describe this music?
 This piece is from the soundtrack of Harry Potter and the Order of the Phoenix, by Nicholas Hooper.
 Listen to hear an unexpected instrument come in with a solo about a minute in.
 Can you name the instrument?

 Related Lesson Plans